Female lawmakers allege harassment by colleagues in House

-WASHINGTON (AP) — For years, Republican Rep. Mary Bono endured the increasingly suggestive comments from a fellow lawmaker in the House.
-But when the congressman approached her on the House floor and told her he’d been thinking about her in the shower, she’d had enough.
+WASHINGTON (AP) — For GOP Rep. Mary Bono, the suggestive comments wouldn’t stop from one male colleague.
+He even approached her on the House floor to tell her he’d been thinking about her in the shower, she says.

-She confronted the man, who she said still serves in Congress, telling him his comments were demeaning and wrong.
-And he backed off.

 Bono, who served 15 years before being defeated in 2012, is not alone.